Global Contract Definition: Everything You Need to Know

 - When dealing with long-term contracts, establish a plan for reviewing the performance of each party under the contract terms.
 Mark any dates that may require follow-up actions, such as deadlines.

 If you need help understanding an international or global contract definition, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.